What is a DEC?

-A DCS (or a DEC in French) is the acronym for “Diploma of College Studies”.
+DEC is the acronym for “Diploma of College Studies” in French

-There are 2 types of programs that can lead to a DCS:
+There are 2 types of programs that can lead to a DEC:

 1. Pre-university programs: Two years in length for a total of four semesters, these programs prepare students for university studies